Wayfind (formerly WAACO) Microenterprise Clinic

 What kind of a commitment do you need to make to be involved?

-Law students must attend a 4-hour Microenterprise 101 training which is offered in October and volunteer for at least one clinic throughout the year (which runs from October through June).
-Details on the specific date and location will be announced in September.
+- Law students must attend a 4-hour Microenterprise 101 training which is scheduled for Thursday, October 2, 2014 and volunteer for at least one clinic throughout the year (which runs from October through June).

 How do I apply?